Dmytro Polovynka

 Bagchen

-Bagchen is a Tibetan game, a Tien Gow relative.
-I advise you to learn the game Tien Gow first, because Bagchen is a more difficult version of the game.
+Bagchen is a Tibetan game, a relative of Tien Gow.
+I recommend learning Tien Gow first, as Bagchen is a more complex version of the game.

-It is played with a double set of Chinese dominoes, that is with a set of 64 tiles.
-Traditionally Tibetian domino is visually different from Chinese, is smaller, but thicker.
-Technically it’s the same though.
+It is played with a double set of Chinese dominoes, that is, with 64 tiles.
+Traditionally, Tibetan dominoes look different from Chinese ones — they are smaller but thicker.
+Technically, however, they are the same.

 Each player is dealt 16 tiles.
-The deal is played till 16 tricks.
-Taking tricks mechanics is the same as in Tien Gow, but some combinations are different, and there is also a special rule about “point”.
-As in Tien Gow, the player does not have to take a trick and can put arbitrary tiles face down into the trick.
+The deal consists of 16 tricks.
+The trick-taking mechanics are the same as in Tien Gow, but some combinations are different, and there is also a special rule about the “point.”
+As in Tien Gow, a player is not required to try to win a trick and may place arbitrary tiles face down into the trick.

-When dealing, two dice are thrown.
-The value that is thrown is a “point”.
+When dealing, two dice are rolled.
+The value rolled determines the “point” for the deal.
 A tile corresponding to this value is also a “point”.
 There are special rules for point tiles.

 Traditional names